 - Private loan funds are applied directly to your Bursar account.
 The Bursar will issue you a refund if your private loan more than covers your outstanding balance.

 - Repayment options vary among lenders.
 Carefully review your repayment options when applying.

 - Some lenders offer private loan consolidation loans which offer the convenience of making payments to only one entity.
-If the interest rate on the consolidation loan is higher than your existing loans, though, it may not be worth it.
-Shop around.
+If the interest rate on the consolidation loan is is higher than on your existing loans, it may not be in your best financial interest to consolidate.